RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 In addition, a constraint creation command may fail asynchronously due to the following reasons:

-1. The graph already contains data which violates the constraint
+1. The graph contains data which violates the constraint

 ## Listing constraints